-JOTHAM OF NAZARETH TO A ROMAN
+JOTHAM OF NAZARETH, TO A ROMAN

-Y FRIEND, YOU LIKE ALL OTHER ROMANS would conceive life rather than live it.
+M friend, you, like all other Romans, would conceive life rather than live it.
 You would rule lands rather than be ruled by the spirit.

 You would conquer races and be cursed by them rather than stay in Rome and be blest and happy.